ggkarabas/CS403-Project3/README.md

 let maxLimit = 50  # Immutable value
 ```

-DumPy uses type inference, but you can explicitly specify types when you want to add extra clarity or constraint:
+DumPy can infer types, but you can also specify them if you want more clarity:

 ```dumpy
 let price: Float = 19.99